Understanding The Different Types of Sleep Apnea

 The Difference Between Apnea and Hypopnea

-Hypopnea is similar to apnea, but less severe.
+Hypopnea is similar to apnea but less severe.
 Apnea is when there is no oxygen entering your body, due to the relaxation of the muscles in your throat, nose, and mouth.
 When those muscles relax, they block the airways for 10 seconds or fewer.
 You’ll wake up to breathe and start the cycle over.

 Hypopnea is when your breathing is too shallow or too slow.
 With hypopnea, there isn’t enough oxygen being supplied to your lungs.
 As a result of apnea and hypopnea, carbon dioxide levels in the blood increase and oxygen levels decrease.
 In both cases, there isn’t enough oxygen going to the brain, which alerts the body to wake up.
-Because breathing is, you know, important.

 How Severe Is My Apnea?